India's Gujarat state braces for most severe cyclone in over two decades

 “This will be the most severe cyclone to hit Gujarat in at least 20 years.
 This can be compared with the 1998 cyclone that hit Kandla and inflicted heavy damage,” state revenue secretary Pankaj Kumar told Reuters.

-The cyclone increases pressure on local administrations already struggling with a high caseload of COVID-19 infections.
+The 1998 cyclone killed at least 4,000 people and caused hundreds of millions of dollars in damage.
+The latest cyclone piles pressure on local administrations already struggling with a high caseload of COVID-19 infections.

+“This cyclone is a terrible double blow for millions of people in India whose families have been struck down by record COVID infections and deaths.
+Many families are barely staying afloat,” said Udaya Regmi, South Asia head of Delegation, International Federation of Red Cross, in a statement on Monday.

+Earlier on Monday India reported 281,386 new coronavirus infections over the last 24 hours, while deaths rose by 4,106..

 The India Meteorological Department (IMD) categorized the storm, which formed in the Arabian Sea, as an “extremely severe” storm, upgrading it from the “very severe” category.

-The financial hub of Mumbai was lashed with heavy rain and strong winds as Cyclone Tauktae headed north.
-Strong winds forced authorities to suspend operations at Mumbai’s airport, and close some main roads.
+The financial hub of Mumbai was lashed with heavy rain and strong winds as Cyclone Tauktae headed north, forcing authorities to suspend operations at the city’s airport and to close some main roads due to flooding.

-The cyclone, with sustained surface wind speeds of 180-190 kmph and gusts up to 210 kmph that would put it on par with a Category 3 hurricane, is rated one level below the IMD’s super cyclone category.
+The cyclone brought gusts of up to 210 kmph that would put it on par with a Category 3 hurricane, rating it one level below the IMD’s super cyclone category.

 As well as the 12 deaths reported in Maharashtra, Goa and Karnataka, 28 fishing boats were missing, a coastguard official told Reuters.